openpracticelibrary/openpracticelibrary/src/pages/practice/hackathon.md

     * Wall surface or table

   ## How to use it?

+  One of the key parts to a Hackathon is the Lean Coffee.
+This practice enables participants create, plan, discuss, and prepare the topics in an open environment.
+Additionally, ways of working will also be included within the Lean Coffee, where participants group together in pairs or mobs to work towards a shared common goal.
 resources: []
 people: 8+ ?
 time: At least one day